odioski/FWCracker_v3/README.md

 If FWCracker can't find pyserial-ports, you can add it to your *PATH* or find your port in the Device Manager.
 From there just input the port and launch.

+As in previous versions you'll need a hid compliant keyboard emulator.
+You can see what one looks like by visiting here: *https://tinyurl.com/5xe4n4mn*